keajs/kea-docs/blog/2020-08-02-typescript.md

 :::note What is Kea?
 Kea is a state management library for [React](https://reactjs.org/).
 Powered by [Redux](https://redux.js.org/).
-It's like [Redux Toolkit](https://redux-toolkit.js.org/), but different and older.
+It's like [Redux Toolkit](https://redux-toolkit.js.org/), but different, and older.
 It's designed to spark joy!

 -   Read "[What is Kea?](http://localhost:3000/docs/introduction/what-is-kea)" to learn more.
 -   Open the "[Quickstart](/docs/introduction/quickstart)" to see code.